Trilobite: Ordovician

 The Early Ordovician is marked by vigorous radiations of articulate brachiopods, bryozoans, bivalves, echinoderms, and graptolites, with many groups appearing in the fossil record for the first time.
 Although intra-species trilobite diversity seems to have peaked during the Cambrian, trilobites were still active participants in the Ordovician radiation event, with a new fauna taking over from the old Cambrian one.
 Phacopida and Trinucleioidea are characteristic forms, highly differentiated and diverse, most with uncertain ancestors.
-The Phacopida and other "new" clades almost certainly had Cambrian forebearers, but the fact that they have avoided detection is a strong indication that novel morphologies were developing very rapidly.
+The Phacopida and other "new" clades almost certainly had Cambrian forebears, but the fact that they have avoided detection is a strong indication that novel morphologies were developing very rapidly.
 Changes within the trilobite fauna during the Ordovician foreshadowed the mass extinction at the end of the Ordovician, allowing many families to continue into the Silurian with little disturbance.
 Ordovician trilobites were successful at exploiting new environments, notably reefs.
 The Ordovician mass extinction did not leave the trilobites unscathed; some distinctive and previously successful forms such as the Telephinidae and Agnostida became extinct.
 The Ordovician marks the last great diversification period amongst the trilobites: very few entirely new patterns of organisation arose post-Ordovician.
 Later evolution in trilobites was largely a matter of variations upon the Ordovician themes.
-By the Ordovician mass extinction, vigorous trilobite radiation has stopped and gradual decline is foreshadowed.
+By the Ordovician mass extinction, vigorous trilobite radiation has stopped, and gradual decline is foreshadowed.
+The Ordovician marks the apex of trilobite morphological and species diversity.

 Some of the genera of Trilobites appearing in the Ordovician include: